 The Board assures financial integrity by monitoring financial reports prepared by the Chief Financial Officer.
 The Treasurer of the Board conducts a regular and thorough review of the organization's present finances and future obligations, and reports to the full Board on the findings.
-An annual external audit is conducted by the certified public accounting firm Martin, Beachy, and Arehart, located in Harrisonburg, Virginia.
+An annual external audit is also conducted and the audit report is submitted to the Board of Trustees.